andrewb1999/cis-120-game/README.txt

 ===================

-- List the four core concepts, the features they implement, and why each feature is an approprate use of the concept.
+- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
 Incorporate the feedback you got after submitting your proposal.

   1.